Bericht zum Stakeholder-Prozess

 Am 28.
 November 2022 wurde der Special Report des Austrian Panel on Climate Change (APCC) "S ...

-moreThe Agenda 2030 stresses the importance of stakeholder integration in decision-making processes in the field of sustainable development and strengthening the science-policy interface.
-In this context, ÖFSE focuses on participatory research and stakeholder participation.
+moreThe 2030 Agenda emphasises the importance of involving stakeholders in decision-making processes in the area of sustainable development and strengthening the "science-policy interface".
+In this context, ÖFSE is working on the topic of participatory research and stakeholder participation.

-Participatory research aims at joint production of knowledge by researchers and local stakeholders and the acquisition of new insights from both perspectives.
-In recent years - also in development and sustainability research - we have seen the advancement of a multitude of participatory processes and methods.
-Depending on the purpose, stakeholders can be involved in different ways and in different phases of research projects, including the definition of the research question and hypotheses, the collection and analysis of information, and the reflection and application of research results.
-Via co-creation between researchers and different groups of stakeholders, diverse types of knowledge (e.g., cognitive, emotional, intuitive, experiential and contextual knowledge) can be mobilized.
-Importantly, research results can be made more socially relevant.
-To become an integral and valuable component of interdisciplinary and transdisciplinary research projects, these participation processes are carefully designed, implemented and reflected upon, in close cooperation with the local partners and the entire research team.
+Participatory research aims at the joint production of knowledge by researchers and local stakeholders and the acquisition of new insights on both sides.
+In recent years, a large number of participatory processes and methods have been developed and implemented, including in development and sustainability research.
+Depending on their purpose, stakeholders can be involved in different ways and in different phases of research projects - from defining the research question and hypotheses, collecting and analysing information to reflecting on and applying the research results.
+Through co-creative processes between research and society,diverse types of knowledge can be mobilised and utilised and research results can be made more socially relevant.
+In order to be an integral and valuable part of trans- and interdisciplinary research projects, these participatory processes must be carefully designed, implemented and reflected upon in close cooperation with the local partners and the research team.

-ÖFSE is engaged in various forms of participatory development and sustainability research and designs stakeholder processes in research projects.
+OeFSE is involved in various forms of participatory development and sustainability research and designs stakeholder processes in research projects.

 Wien, December 2022